 When it comes to nourishing our bodies, it’s absolutely essential to have some sort of game plan, a view of the bigger picture.
 We fare much better if we have a personal nutritional management structure to go by instead of random consumption.
 Three critical areas to consider and prioritize are:

-1) what you eat (choosing high quality foods)
+- What you eat (choosing high quality foods)

-2) how much you eat (don’t starve yourself and don’t stuff yourself)
+- How much you eat (don’t starve yourself and don’t stuff yourself)

-3) when you eat (nutrient timing)
+- When you eat (nutrient timing)

 Over the past several years, I have gained most of my nutrition experience from my long-time coach, Carter Schoffer of Body Transformation Inc. and Precision Nutrition.
-In that time, I’ve been taught that the foundation of all my meals should include both lean protein and vegetables.
-The peri-workout meals are where we tend to manipulate more variables including healthy fat sources, fruit and the most commonly manipulated variable of course, carbohydrates.
+In that time, I’ve learned that the foundation of all my meals should include both lean protein and vegetables.
+The peri-workout meals are where we tend to manipulate more variables including healthy fat sources, fruit, and the most commonly manipulated variable of course, carbohydrates.
 Carbohydrates can get a bad rep, yet when we better understand where to place them and how to manage them we can certainly have our carbs and eat them too.

-1a) Those who may get along with post-workout carbs best are those who tend to be built lean naturally and are more carb tolerant.
+Those who get along with post-workout carbs best are those who tend to be built lean naturally and are more carb tolerant.
 This is also true if your goals fall more along the lines of performance, health, lean mass, taste/pleasure-centric.

-- Sport = carbs
+- Intense Sport = carbs